2

 Part time bus attendants are support staff who assist with the safe transportation of students or passengers on a bus, typically working less than 40 hours per week.
 Their main responsibilities include helping passengers board and exit the bus, ensuring everyone follows safety protocols, and assisting individuals with special needs.
 They may also help maintain order on the bus and communicate with the driver about any issues.
 This role is often found in school districts, public transit, or organizations serving people with disabilities.

-How do you become a bus attendant?
+What do you need to be a bus attendant?

 What is the difference between Part Time Bus Attendant vs Part Time Bus Driver?